sebasjm/antlr/README.txt

 3.0ea8 - ???

+* return in backtracking must return retval or null if return value.

+* $property within a rule now works like $text, $st, ...

+* AST/Template Rewrites were not gated by backtracking==0 so they executed even when guessing.
+Auto AST construction is now gated also.

+* CommonTokenStream was somehow returning tokens not text in toString()

+* added useful methods to runtime.BitSet and also to CommonToken so you can update the text.
+Added nice Token stream method:

+  /** Given a start and stop index, return a List of all tokens in
+   *  the token type BitSet.
+Return null if no tokens were found.
+This
+   *  method looks at both on and off channel tokens.
+   */
+  public List getTokens(int start, int stop, BitSet types);

 * literals are now passed in the .tokens files so you can ref them in tree parses, for example.